InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Introduction

 \section{Introduction}

-Text-guided human motion generation~\cite{tevet2023human} has made unprecedented progress through advancements in diffusion models~\cite{sohl2015deep, song2020denoising, ho2020denoising}, leading to synthesis outcomes that are more realistic, diverse, and controllable.
-This progress has further ignited increased interest in exploring expanded tasks related to text-guided human interaction generation, such as social interaction~\cite{liang2023intergen} and human-scene interaction~\cite{huang2023diffusion}.
-However, many of these explorations are limited in that the dynamics of objects are not involved or cannot be controlled by text.
-Aiming to bridge such a gap, this paper undertakes the initiative to tackle a more challenging task -- \emph{generating versatile 3D human-object interactions (HOIs) through language guidance}, as illustrated in Fig.~\ref{fig:teaser}.
+Text-guided human motion generation has made unprecedented progress through advancements in diffusion models~\cite{sohl2015deep, song2020denoising, ho2020denoising,wang2024diffusion}, leading to synthesis outcomes that are realistic, diverse, and controllable.
+This progress has ignited an increased interest in exploring expanded tasks related to text-guided human interaction generation, such as social interaction~\cite{liang2023intergen} and human-scene interaction~\cite{huang2023diffusion}.
+However, many of these explorations are limited in that the dynamics of objects is not involved or text-guided.
+Aiming to bridge such a gap, this paper tackles a more challenging task -- \emph{generating versatile 3D human-object interactions (HOIs) through language guidance}, as illustrated in Figure~\ref{fig:teaser}.

-While a direct solution, as suggested by concurrent work~\cite{peng2023hoi, diller2023cg, li2023controllable, wu2024thor}, would be replicating the success observed in human motion generation and adopting a similar supervised approach for learning text-driven HOIs, it is not scalable.
-Indeed, even generating social or scene interactions heavily relies on extensive collections of text-interaction pair data~\cite{mahmood2019amass, guo2022generating, wang2022humanise, liang2023intergen}.
-Scaling these methods to address the more complex HOIs outlined in our study could necessitate datasets of comparable magnitude.
-Achieving this goal appears unattainable by merely annotating existing 3D HOI datasets~\cite{bhatnagar22behave, jiang2022chairs, huang2022intercap, zhang2023neuraldome, fan2023arctic, li2023object, zhao2023im, kim2024parahome}, which are relatively limited in size.
-Although recent studies~\cite{peng2023hoi, diller2023cg, li2023controllable} have annotated some of these datasets, the volume of text-motion pairs still lags significantly behind that available for existing text-driven motion generation efforts.
+Although a direct solution, as suggested by the concurrent work~\cite{peng2023hoi, diller2023cg, li2023controllable, wu2024thor, wu2024human, song2024hoianimator}, would be replicating the success observed in human motion generation and adopting a similar supervised approach for learning text-driven HOIs, it is not scalable.
+As can be observed, generating social or scene interactions is heavily dependent on extensive collections of text-interaction pair data~\cite{mahmood2019amass, guo2022generating, wang2022humanise, liang2023intergen}, and scaling these methods to address more complex HOIs outlined in our study could require datasets of comparable magnitude.
+Achieving this goal appears unattainable by merely annotating existing 3D HOI datasets~\cite{bhatnagar22behave, jiang2022chairs, huang2022intercap, zhang2023neuraldome, fan2023arctic, li2023object,zhao2023im, kim2024parahome,zhang2024force,zhang2024hoi}, which are relatively limited in size.
+Although recent studies~\cite{peng2023hoi, diller2023cg, li2023controllable, yang2024f} have annotated some of these datasets, the volume of text-interaction pairs still lags behind that available for existing text-driven motion generation efforts.